 It sounds amazing…but you’re not sure how to start?

 In September 2016, I followed the GR 70 Chemin de Stevenson, a walk first taken by author Robert Louis Stevenson in 1878 through the Cévennes region of southern France.
 Accompanied by a donkey named Modestine, Stevenson walked 227 kilometres (142 miles) from the village of Le Monastier-sur-Gazeille south to Saint-Jean-du-Gard.

 This seemed a good opportunity to document the process, so read on to discover how I made this dream a reality—from planning to walking—and all the steps in between!

 Choosing a walk

-Funnily enough, this was been the hardest and most time consuming part of the process.
+Funnily enough, this was the hardest and most time consuming part of the process!

 France has so many beautiful regions and over ten thousand kilometres of long-distance walking paths.
 This network is overseen by the Fédération Française de la Randonnée Pédestre (FFRP); an organisation that maintains all walking paths in France, assisted by an army of enthusiastic volunteers.
 (Long-distance paths, or Grand Randonnée, are referred to as GR paths and use a system of red and white blazes to mark the way.
 Shorter paths use red and yellow blazes and local paths use a single yellow stripe.)